 Instead of all flour being whole grain, use all or half as normal flour since whole grain has a different taste.

 As spices, don't add herbs or garlic.
 Some vanilla powder is good.
-Also, 1 tsp cardamom can be added.
+Also, 1 teaspoon cardamom can be added.

 If you want sweet pancakes, also add 1-2 tablespoons of sugar or maple syrup to the batter.